 Prevention Tips to Avoid Future Infestations

 To keep these pesky critters out of your living space, it is important to regularly clean and declutter your home.
 Bed bugs thrive in cluttered environments where they can hide and breed undisturbed.
 To prevent future infestations, start by decluttering your home and getting rid of any unnecessary items.
-Vacuum your floors, carpets, and furniture regularly to remove any eggs or bed bugs that may be hiding in these areas.
+Vacuum your floors, carpets, and furniture regularly to remove any eggs or unwanted insects that may be hiding in these areas.

 Frequently Asked Questions